prisonerjohn/sensing-machines/docs/index.md

 # Overview

 A programming course where we'll explore various techniques and solutions for tracking and sensing people or objects in space.
 Students will get familiar with the terminology and algorithms behind many sensing topics such as computer vision, depth cameras, positional tracking, coordinate mapping, machine learning, and pattern recognition.
-As these subjects are explored, we will also dig into communication, and how this information can be transmitted from one tool to another, for example using OSC, Spout/Syphon, MIDI, DMX/ArtNet.
+As these subjects are explored, we will also dig into communication, and how this information can be transmitted from one tool to another.
 The goal being to use the right tool for the job and not limit ourselves toa particular piece of software.

 The first classes will consist of theory and in-class exercises covering these techniques, and remaining classes will be dedicated to a special project, which should use a combination of what we've learned to create a new work.
 Students will work in small groups to build this special project, but we'll review proposals, milestones, and work in progress collectively on every class, encouraging discussion and collaboration.

+This is the first time this class is taught and I want to use this experience to help shape it as the semester moves along.
+If there is any topic you would like to cover, please let me know!

 # Objectives